 What to do if HMRC investigates you

 HMRC investigations can be lengthy, expensive and keep you from focusing on your business.
-You can help soften the impact with THP’s Tax Investigation Fee Protection Service.
+You can help soften the impact with THP’s Tax Investigation Service.
 This allows THP to handle the investigation and claim for costs of up to £100,000 against our insurance policy – at no extra cost to you.
 To learn more, or to get advice on any other matter relating to HMRC penalties, please get in touch.

 About Karen Jones